Mbed-TLS/mbedtls-docs/kb/cryptography/asn1-key-structures-in-der-and-pem.md

 ### dumpasn1

-`dumpasn1` is a utility by Peter Gutmann.
+`dumpasn1` is a [utility by Peter Gutmann](https://www.cs.auckland.ac.nz/~pgut001/#standards).
 It is available as a Debian/Ubuntu package.
+It's a standalone single-file C program plus a configuration file with a list of OID.

 ### LAPO ASN.1 JavaScript decoder